Geographical midpoint of Europe: Czech Republic

 Austrian geographers also marked the 939-metre-high Tillenberg (Dyleň) near the Bohemian city of Eger/Cheb with a copper plate as the centre of Europe.
 As the border to Germany/Bavaria runs 100 m west of the mountaintop, the German village of Bad Neualbenreuth uses this for promotional purposes.
-Bayerischer Rundfunk journalists asked the Institut für Geographie of the University of Munich to verify the claims.
+Bayerischer Rundfunk journalists asked the Institut für Geographie of LMU Munich to verify the claims.
 The institute concluded that the centre lies further to the south, in Hildweinsreuth near Flossenbürg.

 Sweden

 In 1988 using Spherical trigonometry with the three corners of Europe as Cabo de São Vincente in the west, Spitsbergen in the north and Astrakan in the east, Arne Wennberg calculated Landskrona as the midpoint of Europe.
 A monument is built on the town square in the form of a pen stuck in stone.